-Political Knowledge Score: 6 Citizens' interest in politics and their participation in the political process have been on the decline in recent decades.
+Citizens' interest in politics and their participation in the political process have been on the decline in recent decades.
 Obtaining their information primarily from television, most citizens are poorly informed.
 Television stations devote little time to any political topic and tend to prefer talk shows where people express their views, rather than using prime-time hours for political information.
-Information follows mobilization, rather than the other way around, evidenced by the protest movements against the Transatlantic Trade and Investment Partnership (TTIP) and the Comprehensive Economic and Trade Agreement (CETA).
+Information follows mobilization, rather than the other way around, evidenced by the protest movements against the Transatlantic Trade and Investment Partnership (TTIP) and the Comprehensive Economic and

+Political Knowledge Score: 6 Trade Agreement (CETA).
 Information is often provided on a certain topic once a group of citizens or political activists have succeeded in attracting media attention.
 Unfortunately, social networks tend to have substituted for traditional media in this information process.
-This contributes to the diffusion of unverified and fake news to such a point that, as in many other countries, the overall information issue becomes a problem for the proper functioning of democracy.
-There is also a strong bias in favor of petty news to the detriment of more complex informative pieces concerning, for example, healthcare policy or the fight against poverty.
+This contributes to the diffusion of unverified and fake news to such a point that, as in many countries, the overall information issue becomes a problem for the proper functioning of democracy.
+There is also a strong bias in favor of petty news or scandals to the detriment of more complex informative pieces concerning, for example, healthcare policy or the fight against poverty.

 One of the problems with government information is that politicians tend to hide the truth or minimize harsh realities.
-Ever since the Socialist government's economic policy U-turn in 1983, governments have tried to hide necessary measures or reforms behind a veil of euphemistic language.
-This kind of action "by stealth" may initially be successful, but it does not enhance political awareness among citizens, and fuels populist feelings at both ends of the political spectrum.
-During his electoral campaign and in his first months in office, President Macron has introduced a new approach of "speaking truth to people."
+This kind of action "by stealth" may initially be successful, but it does not enhance political awareness among citizens, and subsequently fuels populist feelings at both ends of the political spectrum as people lose trust in politics.
+During his electoral campaign and in his first months in office, President Macron introduced a new approach by "speaking truth to people."
 In practice, this triggered harsh criticism, and was perceived by many as a manifestation of technocratic arrogance and indifference to the situation of the poor.
 In January 2019, in reaction to the Yellow Vest riots, Macron launched a vast operation organizing 10,000 local citizen debates paired with other (e.g., online) possibilities for citizens to express themselves (Grand débat national).
 Nearly 2 million citizens contributed to this debate.
-This pedagogic exercise seems to have worked, since the executive has been able to end the riots and recover a modicum of popular consensus.
-It remains to be seen whether this exercise might represent a way of transforming governmental methods and fostering greater citizen participation over the long term.
+This pedagogic exercise worked, since the executive was able to end the riots and recover a modicum of popular consensus.
+Another initiative was the launch of a Citizen's Convention on Climate Policy, an assembly of 150 citizens chosen by random and installed in October 2019, tasked with discussing measures that the country might implement to address climate change.
+However, the government transposed only a part of the 149 propositions presented by the convention in June 2020, and the fundamental question regarding the compatibility of such participatory elements with the principles of representative democracy remains unanswered.
+Furthermore, the convention might suspected of being another personal strategy by the president enabling him to overcome the Yellow Vest protests.
+The idea of complementary forms of citizen consultation is interesting and could be explored further, but it should be placed on a more regular basis, and not be seen as a discretionary instrument used at the whim of the government or serving president.